-Title 5 USC Chapter 75 and 5 CFR Part 752 govern the federal government’s personnel disciplinary system and require an agency to prove charges by a preponderance of evidence and demonstrate nexus between charges and efficiency of service.
-Upon appeal to the Merit Systems Protection Board (MSPB), the MSPB will review the disciplinary procedure used by the agency for harmful errors, determine whether charges have been proven, and assess whether the required nexus exists.
+Title 5 USC Chapter 75 and 5 CFR Part 752 govern the federal government’s personnel disciplinary and adverse action system and require an agency to prove charges by a preponderance of evidence and demonstrate nexus between charges and efficiency of service.
+Upon appeal to the Merit Systems Protection Board (MSPB), the MSPB will review the disciplinary/ adverse action procedure used by the agency for harmful errors, determine whether charges have been proven, and assess whether the required nexus exists.
 In Douglas v.
 Veterans Administration, 81 FMSR 7037 (MSPB 1981), MSPB determined it had the right to review agency penalty determinations, review them for “reasonableness,” and reserved the authority to mitigate.
 Therefore, the Douglas case and its implications are critical in responding to actions, particularly those under the jurisdiction of the MSPB in that the agency must prove the penalty is reasonable by showing it considered the relevant factors listed by the MSPB in Douglas.
 These factors are:

 - The nature and seriousness of the offense and its relation to the employee’s duties, position and responsibilities, including whether the offense was intentional or technical or inadvertent, or was committed maliciously or for gain, or was frequently repeated.